appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 - If you are a licensed user, the Appcircle server machine doesn't need this access.

-- If you want to download the `zip package` and copy it manually, then the Appcircle server machine doesn't need this access.
+- If you want to download the `zip package` and copy it manually (with `scp` or `ftp`), then the Appcircle server machine doesn't need this access.

 ```access_list
 cdn.appcircle.io